2025—August 9-12—Chicago—Booth number 639

-And you can see the full range of Sociology at Springer and Palgrave Macmillan here.
+And you can see the full range of Sociology publications at Springer and Palgrave Macmillan here.
 On these pages, you’ll find more detailed information about the books, journals, and services you’ll see highlighted especially for American Sociological Association.

 Sociology

-Springer, Heidelberg, Germany
+Springer, Heidelberg, DE

 Associate Publisher, Journals